fstab/http2-examples/multiplexing-examples/README.md

 independent of each other, so a blocked or stalled request or response does not prevent progress on other streams.

+A blog post on the examples can be found on [http://unrestful.io](http://unrestful.io/2015/10/10/http2-java-client-examples.html).

 What does it do?
 ----------------